top of page

 FAQs

-1. Can eyelid retraction resolve without surgery?
+Will lower eyelid retraction improve without surgery?

 If you’re experiencing eyelid retraction symptoms, don’t wait to seek help.
 Schedule a consultation with our expert team today to explore the best treatment options for you.
 Restore comfort and confidence with professional care.